Empty or Vacant Properties

 Since 2008, the liabilities of empty properties have increased significantly following the Government’s decision to remove almost all of the previously available reliefs.

 In England, empty properties are now subject to full rates payments after a three-month time period, except for warehousing/industrial properties which enjoy a six months void rates window.
-Different rules apply particularly in Scotland.
+Different rules apply particularly in Wales and Scotland where full rates are payable for six months for empty properties before mitigation can be used.

-Whilst the legislation and relevant case law should be applied uniformly across the country, this frequently doesn’t occur, requiring expert knowledge and guidance.
-We have a successful track record in applying the legitimate techniques available to ensure that any liabilities for vacant buildings are mitigated to the fullest extent.
+Whilst the legislation and relevant case law should be applied uniformly across the relevant country, this frequently doesn’t occur, requiring expert knowledge and guidance.
+We have a successful track record in ensuring that any liabilities for vacant buildings are mitigated to the fullest extent.

-We also represent clients at Magistrates Courts as Experts to help them achieve an appropriate result.
+We also represent clients at Magistrates Courts to help them achieve an appropriate result.

 If you would like any advice on your empty property and its liabilities, please contact one of our experts below.